ByConity/ByConity/README.md

 ## Run ByConity Locally
 The most convinience way for local development is to use `docker-compose`.
 You can use `docker-compose` to quickly create a [byconity cluster](/docker/local-deploy/README.md) from your local build binary.
 By using this approach, you do not need to worry about the setup of ByConity dependencies (FoundationDB and HDFS), it automatically launches them all.
 It is recommended to use this approach for ByConity development.

-Alternatively, if you don't want to use docker, please follow the belowing guide to run ByConity in non-containerized environments.
+Alternatively, if you don't want to use docker, please follow the instructions below to run ByConity in non-containerized environments.
 It assumes you have [FoundationDB](https://apple.github.io/foundationdb/local-dev.html) and [HDFS](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/ClusterSetup.html) set up and running locally:
 1. Modify the template config
 2. Run the local deployment script to run all the components

 ### Modify the template config
 The config templates can be found in deploy/template.
-You should replace the following in in `byconity-server.xml` and `byconity-worker.xml`:
+You should replace the following in `byconity-server.xml` and `byconity-worker.xml`:
 1. `Path_To_FDB` with path to your FoundationDB `fdb.cluster` file path
-2. `HOST:PORT` with the host and port of your name node in your HDFS cluster
+2. `HOST:PORT` with the host and port of name node in your HDFS cluster
 ```xml
     <catalog_service>
         <type>fdb</type>